rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 ## <a name="q"></a>Quiz

 1. What is true about code duplication?
     - Duplication makes your code longer.
 This is good because it makes colleagues believe you're really smart and capable of handling complex code
     - Duplication is good because it builds redundancy into the system
-    - If you need to make an edit, you''ll have to search for all the occassions where the code is duplicated.
+    - If you need to make an edit, you''ll have to search for all the occasions where the code is duplicated.
 This is tedious and inefficient (A)
     - Duplication is an elegant substitute for version control
 1. If a `private` method is written in an interface, where can that method be called from?
     - From any other method within the interface (A)